-Half Navajo and half Santa Claran, Linda's native Tewa name is "Jo Povi" which means Cactus Flower.
+Half Navajo and half Santa Claran, Linda's Tewa name is "Jo Povi" which means Cactus Flower.
 It was given to her by her grandmother Adelaide (Lala) Sisneros.
-Both her grandmother and her mother, Marie Sisneros Askan taught Linda how to create pottery in the traditional way.
+Both her grandmother and her mother, Marie Sisneros Askan taught Linda how to create pottery the traditional way.

 Linda creates traditional red and black Santa Clara pottery - the final color depending on both the clay slip she uses and how she fires each piece.